 Since the start of FutureBuilt in 2010, pilot projects have been used as a strategy for changing the way buildings and urban areas are developed, believing that good examples are important for making a change.
 Our goal is to complete 100 pilot projects that cut carbon emissions by at least 50% compared to current regulations and common practice.
 This is measured by a greenhouse gas accounting tool, and the reductions must be within the fields of transport, energy and materials.

-By May 2024 FutureBuilt includes about 75 pilot projects – both public and commercial – dealing with neighborhoods, housing, schools, kindergartens, office buildings, cultural centres and cycling projects.
+By October 2024 FutureBuilt includes about 77 pilot projects – both public and commercial – dealing with neighborhoods, housing, schools, kindergartens, office buildings, cultural centres and cycling projects.
+44 pilot projects are completed.

 FutureBuilt criteria